wintermute-infinite/camp-challenge/README.md

 - replace comparator if statement on reservations int with gapRules
 - reverse/inspect if clauses in reservations loop to see if can be optimized for inverse case
 - organize file structure

-- match return ids from reservation results with campsites objects
-- eliminate duplicate campsiteIds in that array
+#Tests
+- search terms dates
+- setReservations return value